-When entering the new station, users will be met with a random red and off white pattern — a nod to the optical art (Op Art) style originally used.
+When customers enter the new station, they will be met with a haphazard pattern of off-white and red tiles — a nod to the optical art (Op Art) style originally used.
 The pattern will intensify along the walkway towards the mezzanine, with the red taking over in the pedestrian tunnel.
-The same pattern will also appear in the centre of the platforms.
+The same pattern will also appear on the walls in the middle of the platforms.

-The pedestrian tunnel will be stripped of its stainless-steel covering and returned to painted concrete.
-It will also include a suspended metal ceiling which will house the new lighting fixtures and hide the cables and pipes.
+The pedestrian tunnel will be stripped of its stainless-steel covering and returned to the original painted concrete.
+It will also include a suspended metal ceiling which will house the new lighting fixtures and hide cables and pipes.

 You will love the new design!

 The refurbishment work planned for this project includes only the upgrading of the station’s structural and architectural elements.
-Beaudry station is not part of the first two phases of the accessibility program.
-Due to its characteristics, the station has been classed as “problematic.”
+Beaudry station is not part of the first two phases of the Accessibility program.
+Due to its unique design, the station has been labelled as “problematic.”
 Its low ridership (60th busiest station out of 68) also means that it is not a priority in the medium term.

 Originally, the métro stations were not designed to accommodate elevators.
 To integrate them, we sometimes have to acquire new land, modify zoning, expand existing buildings, refit equipment, and more.
-The fact that Beaudry is the deepest station in the initial métro system poses an even greater challenge.
-Its platforms lie 30 metres under De Maisonneuve Boulevard, and its 75-metre pedestrian tunnel (where the moving sidewalks are located) gives it a unique geometry.
+The fact that Beaudry is the deepest station in the original métro network poses an even greater challenge.
+Its platforms lie 30 metres under De Maisonneuve Boulevard, and its 75-metre-long pedestrian tunnel (where the moving sidewalks are located) gives it a unique shape.

 A number of criteria influence the order in which stations undergo accessibility work.
 Transfer and terminus stations are prioritized.
-The proximity of schools or healthcare institutions is another factor considered.
+The proximity of schools or healthcare institutions are other factors that are considered.

 About Beaudry station

-- Beaudry station was not included in the original métro system plans.
-Instead, a station was planned for the Amherst Street intersection.
-This plan was later scrapped and replaced by a corridor from Berri-UQAM station.
+- Beaudry station was not included in the original métro network plans.
+Instead, a station was planned at the intersection of Amherst Street.
+This plan was later scrapped and supposed to be replaced by a passageway from Berri-UQAM station.
 However, this left too great of a distance between Berri-UQAM and Papineau stations, and decision-makers at the time ordered the construction of Beaudry station in 1963.

-- Beaudry station’s platforms are the deepest in the system, sitting 30 metres under De Maisonneuve Boulevard.
-Users, however, only travel 26 metres between the platforms and the station’s exit, since Sainte-Catherine Street is lower than De Maisonneuve Boulevard.
+- Beaudry station’s platforms are the deepest in the network, sitting 30 metres under De Maisonneuve Boulevard.
+Customers, however, travel only 26 metres between the platforms and the station’s exit, since Sainte-Catherine Street is lower than De Maisonneuve Boulevard.

 - It wasn’t until the early 2000s that Beaudry station’s temporary concrete block entrance building was finally replaced by the glass building sporting gay pride colours that we know today.

-This work is made possible through funding from the MInistry of Transportation, Sustainable Mobility and Transportation Electrification.
+This work is made possible through funding from the Ministère des Transports du Québec.